kylephillips/wp-nested-pages/readme.txt

 As of Nested Pages version 1.3.0, all post types are supported.
 To enable the Nested Pages interface for post types, update your settings under Settings > Nested Pages.

 = Is this plugin compatible with the WPML plugin? = Nested Pages is not currently compatible with WPML.
+Why?
+Primarily due to WPML's own menu generation options.
+It is not a matter of making the plugin translatable, but a core plugin feature that is not supported.

 = How do I access the WordPress "Pages" screen? = Click the “Default link in the page subnav, or on the Nested Pages screen.
 This item may be optionally hidden under the Nested Pages settings.